N6KV/JavaJourney/README.md

 ## 📋 Projects
 - 🌍 Hello World - The classic first step into any new programming language.
 - 🧮 Simple Calculator - A simple terminal-based calculator that supports addition, subtraction, multiplication, and division.
+- 🎂 Age Calculator - A small tool that calculates your age based on your birthday (Still in development).

 ## 📁 Structure
 **Every Project in the JavaJourney Repository follows this Structure:**
 - ```/src``` - Java source files for the projects.